4 things to do at work before an upcoming surgery

 Are you about to go through with an upcoming surgery?
 Then now is the time to get up to speed on your employee rights regarding the Family and Medical Leave Act (FMLA).

-It’s important that both the employee and employer are communicating about the need for time off or “leave” before the date of a medical procedure.
-First, an employee must figure out if they are qualified to take FMLA leave, then it’s important to document leave with the employer.
+It’s important that both the employee and employer communicate about the need for time off or “leave” before the date of a medical procedure.
+First, an employee must figure out if they are qualified to take FMLA leave, then, it’s important to document leave with the employer.

 Here’s what you should do at work before surgery: